SQL Server Reporting Services(SSRS)

 What Is SSRS?

-SSRS is the Microsoft’s version to business reporting.
-SSRS stands for SQL Server Reporting Services and it is a server based report generation software that has been developed by Microsoft.
-SSRS provides a unified, server based, extensible, and scalable platform through which all the business reporting needs can be satisfied.
+SSRS is Microsoft’s version of business reporting.
+SSRS stands for SQL Server Reporting Services and it is a server-based report generation software that has been developed by Microsoft.
+SSRS provides a unified, server-based, extensible, and scalable platform through which all the business reporting needs can be satisfied.
 It extends its scope from the present paper-based reporting to interactive and web-oriented reporting content.
-This reporting content can further be shared to various users through emails, file shares etc. for maximum reach.
+This reporting content can further be shared with various users through emails, file shares, etc. for maximum reach.

 SSRS is just another tool that comes along with Microsoft Business Intelligence (BI) services of the platform.
 SSRS along with other components of the Business Intelligence platform provides the most sophisticated enterprise data analysis.
 The Microsoft Business Intelligence suite consists of the following:

 - Microsoft SQL Server: This is a traditional database engine that stores the SSRS catalog data along with the business data.